-Welcome to the Cornish Mine Images Main Website
+Welcome to the Cornish Mine Images Website

 All the images on this site are taken, processed then hand printed in my darkroom.
 Finally then they are scanned in, it is a lot of work which takes a huge amount of time and effort, but it’s worth it.
 To aid navigation, each page has a link to the next at the base.

 This is a personal site to which I have had no funding, I make no commercial gain.
 I do it to give something back to the County of Cornwall and the men who worked and died in the mines that made the area famous.

 This is an ongoing project that has turned into my life’s work.
-Every Saturday morning is spent in the Darkroom adding to my extensive image library.
+My Saturday morning’s are spent in the Darkroom adding to the extensive image library.
 As a result all the negatives from the 1990’s have been printed.

 Also the South Crofty images are being gradually updated and new pages are regularly added to the site.

-The music on this page is published here with the permission of the Holman Climax Male Voice Choir
+The music on this page is published here with the permission of the Holman Climax Male Voice Choir.

 There is a Facebook Page for the site which has become very popular.
 I post news and new images on there so please like the page.